gabby2212/Security/README.txt

 Gabriela Melchior gdm2118

-Choice of uid:
-I chose to create a standard user called fsManager, which belongs only to the fsManager group.
-The fsManager is in charge of all file system operations and owns all of the file system's folders.
-I chose to use a non-root user for 2 main reasons:

-1. The file system does not have to be run as root.
-Thus using root for it would be breaking the principle of least privilege.
-2. If the fsManager account is compromised it won't automatically give the attacker root capabilities.

-I am using the system's user and groups, but I kept the user.cpp object in order to avoid system calls.
-The users and groups are loaded at startup and from there on the user object is used.

 Passwords for the TA's:
 tinyvm root123
 gabi user123
 fsManager manager

 other users don't have passwords.

 setUp.sh:
 Assumptions -